open letter

 Mr. Federico Sturzenegger, Minister of Deregulation and State Transformation:

-My intention is to inform you that I have developed the technical layer that regime will need.
-When I read your announcement, I started building it immediately.
+I'm writing to tell you I've built the technical layer that regime will need.
+When I read your announcement, I started right away.
 This is what exists today, publicly, on npm and GitHub, under MIT license:

-The missing piece, @ar-agents/gde-tad complete, integrated with real IGJ registration, depends on the state opening a documented API for TAD.
+One piece is missing: @ar-agents/gde-tad complete, integrated with real IGJ registration.
+It depends on the state opening a documented API for TAD.
 Today there is a functional adapter for incorporation pre-flight and for the Electronic Domicile inbox, but the constitutive deed cannot be filed programmatically.
-If the Corporate Companies Law reform passes Congress with a technical mandate to expose TAD programmatically, the cycle closes.
+If the new General Companies Law passes Congress with a technical mandate to expose TAD programmatically, the cycle closes.

 Why I'm writing this

-I'm writing because I am fully aligned with the proposal of treating Argentina as an experimental jurisdiction for AI agents.
-For the plan to succeed, the reference implementation needs to exist and be verifiable.
-If a company from anywhere in the world evaluates whether to incorporate in Argentina, they'll look for two things: the legal text, and the code that connects an agent-company to the Argentine state.
-The legal text depends on the government, but the code can be written by any qualified citizen.
-That is exactly what I did.
+I'm writing because I'm aligned with the proposal of treating Argentina as an experimental jurisdiction for AI agents.
+For the plan to work, the reference implementation has to exist and be verifiable.
+A company from any country weighing whether to incorporate in Argentina will look for two things: the legal text and the code that connects an agent-company to the state.
+The legal text depends on the government.
+The code can be written by any qualified citizen.
+That is what I did.

 What might be useful to you